TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/kernel/safertos_task_switch.md

 \cond SOC_AM62AX
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
 \endcond

+# Steps to Run R5F Example

+- **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
+- Load the example in SBL NULL config at appropriate flash offset
+- Flash SBL NULL bootloader by following steps mentioned in \ref EVM_FLASH_SOC_INIT
+- Switch to \ref BOOTMODE_OSPI and power on the EVM.
+- Collect the logs from UART

 # See Also

 \ref KERNEL_SAFERTOS_PAGE

 # Sample Output

-Shown below is a sample output when the application is run,
+Shown below is a sample output when the C7X application is run,

 \code
 [SafeRTOS] ping task ... start !!!